 Cold Weather Running Hacks

-When it’s chilly read this to make sure you’re fully prepared to handle the cold.
+When it’s chilly read this to make sure you’re fully prepared to handle running in the cold.
 Next up some running hacks to keep you going!

 - Blow all the water out of your hydration tube after each drink to keep it from freezing